Bieszczady Forest Railway: History

-After the war, the Bieszczady mountains were deserted due to the forced resettlement of Ukrainian population, and PKP railways lost interest in renewing operation.
+After the war, the Bieszczady mountains got deserted due to the forced resettlement of Ukrainian population, and PKP railways lost interest in renewing operation.
 By 1953 the line was handed over to State Forests administration (Lasy Państwowe), and subsequently it was rebuilt to serve as a timber railway.
 By the 1960s it was enlarged: towards the north-west to Mików (linking it with a former private railway to Rzepedź), and eastwards through Cisna to Wetlina and Moczarne.
-The main depot and station was in Majdan (a settlement of Cisna).
-In 1963 limited passenger traffic began (it was the only public railway in Poland beside Polish State Railways at that time).
-Passenger volume reached some 30,000 a year.
-From the late 1970s, steam traction was replaced with diesel locomotives PKP class Lyd2.
-Due to economic crisis, competition from road transport, and then Poland's transition to a market economy in the 1980s and 1990s, the railway, still operated by State Forests, fell into financial difficulties, and ceased operation in 1994.
+It was the highest narrow-gauge line in Poland.
+A total length was 73 km The main depot was still in Majdan near Cisna.
+In 1963, a limited passenger traffic began, mainly for tourists coming to the Bieszczady – it was the only public railway in Poland beside Polish State Railways at that time.
+Passenger volume reached over 21,000 in 1965.
+From the late 1970s, a steam traction was replaced with diesel locomotives PKP class Lyd2.
+Due to a competition from a road transport, a deep economic crisis in the 1980s and then Poland's difficult transition to a market economy in the 1990s, the railway, still operated by State Forests, fell into financial difficulties, and ceased operation by December 1994.
 Its infrastructure and part of the rolling stock were preserved thanks to placing the railway in the National Monument Registry in 1992.
+The most eastward extension from Wetlina to Moczarne was included into a strict preservation area of the Bieszczady National Park.